-The Texas School Survey reports findings regarding perceived access to alcohol, marijuana, prescription drugs, and other drugs.
-18.2 % of students reported that it is very easy to access alcohol, 9.3% reported it is very easy to access tobacco and 10.9 % reported it is very easy to access marijuana in region 11.
+The Texas School Survey reports findings regarding perceived access to alcohol, marijuana, and other drugs.
+Regionally 18.2 % of students reported that it is very easy to access alcohol, 9.3% reported it is very easy to access tobacco and 10.9 % reported it is very easy to access marijuana in region 11.

-Tables below shows the percentage for social access for each substance with data broken down by grade level.
+Tables below shows the percentage for social access for each substance with data broken down by perceived access.